-"78. - (1) Immediately after any Bill to which this Article applies has been given a final reading and passed by Parliament and before it is presented to the President for assent, the Speaker shall cause an authenticated copy of the Bill to be sent to the Council\.
+"78. - (1) Immediately after any Bill to which this Article applies has been given a final reading and passed by Parliament and before it is presented to the President for assent, the Speaker shall cause an authenticated copy of the Bill to be sent to the Council[#].

+(2) The Council[#] shall consider the Bill and shall, within 30 days of the date on which the Bill was sent to the Council[#], make a report to the Speaker stating whether or not in the opinion of the Council[#] any and, if so, which provision of the Bill would, if enacted, be a differentiating measure.

+(3) Wheneverafter thereceiptofanadversereportfrom the Council[#], the Bill to which it relates is amended by Parliament, the Speaker shall cause the Bill in its amended form to be sent again to the Council[#].

+(4) On the application of the Chairman, the Speaker may extend, as he thinks fit, the period of 30 days prescribed by clause (2), where he considers it proper to do so on account of the length or complexity of any Bill or the number of matters for the time being under consideration by the Council[#] or for any sufficient reason.

+[#] Presidential Council for Minority Rights

-- (2) The Council\ shall consider the Bill and shall, within thirty days of the date on which the Bill was sent to the Council\, make a report to the Speaker stating whether or not in the opinion of the Council\ any and, if so, which provision of the Bill would, if enacted, be a differentiating measure. - (3) Whenever after the receipt of an adverse report from the Council\, the Bill to which it relates is amended by Parliament, the Speaker shall cause the Bill in its amended form to be sent again to the Council\. - (4) On the application of the Chairman, the Speaker may extend, as he thinks fit, the period of thirty days prescribed by clause (2), where he considers it proper to do so on account of the length or complexity of any Bill or the number of matters for the time being under consideration by the Council\ or for any sufficient reason. - (5) The Speaker shall cause every report received by him from the Council\ in pursuance of clause (2) to be presented to Parliament without undue delay.
-Where the Speaker receives no such report on the Bill within the time provided in clause (2), or any extension thereof granted under clause (4), it shall be conclusively presumed that the Council\ is of the opinion that no provision of the Bill would, if enacted, be a differentiating measure. - (6) No Bill to which this Article applies shall be presented to the President for assent unless it is accompanied by a certificate under the hand of the Speaker stating that - - (a) the opinion of the Council\ no provision of the Bill would, if enacted, be a differentiating measure; - (b) no report having been received from the Council\ within the time prescribed or any extension thereof, the Council\ is presumed to be of the opinion that no provision of the Bill would, if enacted, be a differentiating measure; or - (c) notwithstanding the opinion of the Council\ that some specified provision of the Bill would, if enacted, be a differentiating measure, a motion for the presentation of the Bill to the President for assent has been passed by the affirmative vote of not less than two-thirds of the total membership of Parliament.
+(5) The Speaker shall cause every report received by him from the Council[#] in pursuance of clause (2) to be presented to Parliament without undue delay.
+Where the Speaker receives no such report on the Bill within the time provided in clause (2), or any extension thereof granted under clause (4), it shall be conclusively presumed that the Council[#] is of the opinion that no provision of the Bill would, if enacted, be a differentiating measure.

+(6) No Bill to which this Article applies shall be presented to the President for assent unless it is accompanied by a certificate under the hand of the Speaker stating that -

-- (7) This Article shall not apply to - (a) a Money Bill; - (b) a Bill certified by the Prime Minister as being one which affects the defence or the security of Singapore or which relates to public safety, peace or good order in Singapore; or - (c) a Bill certified by the Prime Minister to be so urgent that it is not in the public interest to delay its enactment. - (8) A Bill shall be deemed to be a Money Bill if the Speaker certifies in writing that, in his opinion, it is a Bill to which the definition of "Money Bill" contained in Article 68 applies.
+- (a) in the opinion of the Council[#] no provision of the Bill would, if enacted, be a differentiating measure; - (b) no report having been received from the Council[#] within the time prescribed or any extension thereof, the Council[#] is presumed to be of the opinion that no provision of the Bill would, if enacted, be a differentiating measure; or - (c) notwithstanding the opinion of the Council[#] that some specified provision of the Bill would, if enacted, be a differentiating measure, a motion for the presentation of the Bill to the President for assent has been passed by not less than two-thirds of the total number of Members of Parliament (excluding nominated Members). - (7) This Article shall not apply to - (a) a Money Bill; - (b) a Bill certified by the Prime Minister as being one which affects the defence or the security of Singapore or which relates to public safety, peace or good order in Singapore; or - (c) a Bill certified by the Prime Minister to be so urgent that it is not in the public interest to delay its enactment.

+(8) A Bill shall be deemed to be a Money Bill if the Speaker certifies in writing that, in his opinion, it is a Bill to which the definition of "Money Bill" contained in Article 68 applies.
 No Money Bill shall be presented to the President for assent, unless it is accompanied by the Speaker's certificate which shall be conclusive for all purposes and shall not be open to question in any court."